Cyan27/cyan27.github.io/_pages/about.md

 Hi!
 I'm Chen Yan (闫琛), a security researcher and an Assistant Researcher at Zhejiang University in the [College of Electrical Engineering](http://ee.zju.edu.cn/englishee/main.htm).
 I'm a faculty member of the [Ubiquitous System Security Laboratory (USSLAB)](http://usslab.org/) led by Prof. Wenyuan Xu.
 My research focuses on **securing cyber systems in the physical world**, with a particular interest in sensing security.
-I‘m also interested in biometrics, device fingerprinting, side channel, covert channel, machine learning security, embedded system security, acoustics, and anything in security research that involves signals and physics.
+I'm also interested in biometrics, device fingerprinting, side channel, covert channel, machine learning security, embedded system security, acoustics, and anything in security research that involves signals and physics.

 Before joining Zhejiang University as a faculty in 2021, I received my Ph.D. in Control Theory and Engineering and B.Eng. in Electrical and Electronics Engineering from Zhejiang University.
 In 2016, I was a visiting scholar in the [SPQR Group](https://spqrlab1.github.io/index.html) led by Prof. Kevin Fu at the University of Michigan.